gumuxiansheng/MikeGithubPages/paper-read/Monastyrenko2017.md

 ##### Theoretical Explanation

-* **”lemons” for sale**, whereby poorly performing firms are targeted for M & As (e.g., Jensen and Ruback, 1983; Lichtenberg et al., 1987).
+* **"lemons" for sale**, whereby poorly performing firms are targeted for M & As (e.g., Jensen and Ruback, 1983; Lichtenberg et al., 1987).
 * **deal premium**, Domestic acquirers are less uncertain about the target's future performance than bidders in international mergers.They are more likely to pay a deal premium, which could be in terms of shareholders wealth or firm efficiency.
 Therefore, domestic acquirers tend to absorb less-efficient targets first.
 * Modern theory is ambiguous on Cross-border M& As:
   1. newfound access to the country-specific capabilities of a foreign target. -- $\color{green}{\textsf {beneficial}}$